askawu/gerrit-bot/README.md

 hipchat-git-bot
 ===============

-Add a git bot for you hipchat room based on gerrit stream event
+You can add a git bot for you hipchat room based on gerrit stream events.

+aska.wu@acer.com